starknet-io/starknet.js/www/docs/guides/interact.md

 # Interact with your contract

-Once your provider, contract and account are connected, you can interact with the contract:
+Once your provider, contract, and account are connected, you can interact with the contract:

 - you can read the memory of the contract, without fees.
 - you can write to memory, but you have to pay fees.
-  - On Mainnet, you have to pay fees with bridged ETH token.
+  - On Mainnet, you have to pay fees with a bridged ETH token.
-  - On Testnet 1 & 2, you have to pay with bridged Goerli ETH token.
+  - On Testnet 1 & 2, you have to pay with a bridged Goerli ETH token.
-  - On devnet, you have to pay with dummy ETH token.
+  - On devnet, you have to pay with a dummy ETH token.

 Your account should be funded enough to pay fees (0.01 ETH should be enough to start).